furiosa-ai/dot-viewer/README.md

 Key | Effect
 --- | ---
 `q` | quit
+`e` | export the current tab to dot
-`up` | traverse the focused node list
+`0-9` | export the subgraph containing neighbors of the currently selected node with given depth (in digits) `up` | traverse the focused node list
 `down` | traverse the focused node list
 `right` | move focus between lists (highlighted in yellow borders)